decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- PK, octet string in output form from SkToPk
+- PK, octet string in output form from SkToPk.
 - msg_1,..., msg_L, octet strings.
 Messages in input to Sign.
 - H_1,..., H_L, points of G1.
 The generators in input to Sign.
 - RevealedIndexes, vector of unsigned integers.
 Indexes of revealed messages.
-- signature, octet string in output form from Sign
+- signature, octet string in output form from Sign.
-- ph, octet string
+- ph, octet string.

 Outputs:

-- proof, octet string
+- proof, octet string.

 Procedure: